AGM Belief Revision, Semantically: Summary and Conclusion

 In view of the fact that the requirement of syntax-independence -- as expressed in Postulate \postulate{G4} -- may be (and has been) put into question, we also established a syntax-dependent version of our characterization (cf. \Cref{thm:rep2}).
 Crucial to this result is the observation that \postulate{G4} is exactly mirrored by the third faithfulness condition on the semantic side; thus removing it (going from faithfulness to \emph{quasi-faithfulness}) yields the class of assignments compatibility-corresponding to revision operators satisfying the postulates \postulate{G1}--\postulate{G3}, \postulate{G5}, and \postulate{G6}.

-Conceding that transitivity is a rather natural choice for preferences and preorder assignments might be held dear by members of the belief revision community, we went on to investigate for which logics our general result holds even if assignments are required to yield preorders.
+Conceding that transitivity is a rather natural choice for preferences and preorder assignments might be held dear by members of the belief revision community, we went on to investigate for which operators, respectively assignments, respectively logics, our general result holds even if assignments are required to yield preorders.
+We showed that a property introduced by Delgrande et al. \cite{KS_DelgrandePeppasWoltran2018}, called \postulate{Acyc}, could be generalized to our general setting such that total-preorder-representable base change operators are characterized.
 We managed to pinpoint a specific logical phenomenon (called \emph{critical loop}), the absence of which in a logic is necessary and sufficient for \emph{total-preorder-representability}.
 While the criterion by itself maybe somewhat technical and unwieldy, it can be shown to subsume all logics featuring disjunction and therefore all classical logics.
 This justifies to formulate these findings in two theorems: a syntax independent version (\Cref{thm:rep3}) and a syntax-dependent one (\Cref{thm:rep4}).

 As one of the avenues for future work, we will consider the largely untreated problem of iterated base revision.
-To this end, our aim is to combine the general setting of base logics presented here with work in the line of research by Darwiche and Pearl \citeyear{KS_DarwichePearl1997}.
+To this end, our aim is to combine the general setting of base logics presented here with work in the line of research by Darwiche and Pearl \cite{KS_DarwichePearl1997}.
 In particular, we will explore the specific role of a non-transitive, yet min-retractive, relation, in the process of iteration.

 Finally, we will also be working on concrete realisations of the approach presented here in popular KR formalisms such as ontology languages, including Description Logics (DLs), both under standard and non-standard semantics.
 With our results in place, we will be able to scrutinize the underlying logics for the existence of critical loops and find uniform ways of describing AGM revision by means of appropriate assignments.
 We also plan to arrive at more fine-grained representation theorems that take computability and complexity aspects into account.